Ermita: Upscale neighborhood, City Beautiful movement

-Ermita gained renewed prominence during the American and Commonwealth era.
-As part of Daniel Burnham's plans for Manila, influenced by the City Beautiful movement during the early 1900s, Ermita, alongside Intramuros' surrounding areas, had undergone a drastic redevelopment from being the outskirts to urban districts.
-In 1901, with the chartering of Manila, Ermita would be absorbed by the city of Manila when its area was expanded outside the walled Intramuros.

-Burnham envisioned the district, especially in the northern portion, to be the center of the Philippine government, redeveloping Luneta into a grand park patterned after that of the National Mall in Washington, D.C.
-Government buildings housing the legislative, executive and judicial branches were planned to be located in the area.
+As part of Daniel Burnham's plans for Manila, influenced by the City Beautiful movement during the early 1900s, the district, which was already home to the wealthy's mansions, was envisioned as an exclusive residential area.
+In addition, the northern portion of the district was envisioned as the center of the Philippine government, redeveloping Luneta into a grand park patterned after that of the National Mall in Washington, D.C..
+Government buildings housing the legislative, executive and judicial branches were planned and built around the park.
 A proposed Philippine capitol was also planned to be built at the eastern tip of Luneta Park but never materialized.
+The Manila Post Office, the neoclassical buildings that now house the National Museum of Fine Arts, National Museum of Natural Science, and the National Museum of Anthropology were built during this period.